Tech

 Offer Better Code Stability

-Another good reason why you want to use React is that it offers stable code.
+Another good reason why use React is that it offers stable code.
 UI components built with React are predictable, thanks to how its data flow is designed.

 Prior to React, various view models based on JavaScript have bi-directional data flow.
 It means that changes made in the child element can also affect the parent.
 This leads to unintended changes made on other chile elements derived from the same parent.